WrightStuffNJ/WrightStuffNJ/README.md

 The Spotlight App Project is a sustained effort to amass a coalition of nonprofits in order to address specific needs within the communities we serve by leveraging a centralized platform as the base of operations to collaborate and make a collective impact.

 ### Tagline: Illuminate Possibilities
-The Divercity Cyber Council system is designed around illuminating possiblities.
+The Diversity Cyber Council system is designed around illuminating possibilities.
 Candidates can see what's possible by browsing or searching offerings.
 Providers can see what other providers offer.
 Administrators have a wealth of reports available, providing them insight into what providers and offerings are getting the most use and what areas are underserved.
-Additionaly the system will show recommended offerings to candidates based on their location or past searches and engagement.
+Additionally, the system will show recommended offerings to candidates based on their location or past searches and engagement.
 Non-profits will receive insight into what offerings are hot and spotlight users.
 Administrators can see which offerings are often taken together, assisting them in creating roadmaps.
-All of which contributes to illuminating possiblities, not just for candidates but for non-profits as well.
+All of which contributes to illuminating possibilities, not just for candidates but for non-profits as well.

 ### Problem Statement
 1. The decentralization and lack of support between nonprofits create gaps of service and overall impact.